Its not a good idea to mix Battery voltages when connecting in Parallel

 A fully charged lead-acid car battery may measure in the vicinity of 12.6v to 13.5 volts or somewhere in that area depending on the batteries chemistry, construction, and internal temperature.
 Maintenance free batteries are usually at the top end of the scale.
 A fully discharged battery could have a charge of around 11.5v.
 Even with such a small difference in voltages, heavy current will flow from one battery to the other and therefore starting the car with the flat battery from the donor battery, automotive batteries are designed for such heavy currents and there should be no problem starting the car with the flat battery.

-After the cables are safely and securely connected, the vehicle with the good battery
+After the cables are safely and securely

-The engine with the good battery should be turned off before the engine with the discharged battery is started.
-Otherwise, the alternator in the vehicle with the good battery may be damaged.
+good battery should be turned off before the engine with the

 No comments: